riboviz/riboviz/docs/user/prep-riboviz-config.md

 Which, if any, token you use in each of the configuration parameters is entirely up to you.
 No checks are made to see which specific token is used with which configuration parameter.

-[Running the RiboViz Nextflow workflow](./prep-riboviz-run-nextflow.md) describes how to define values for these environment variables so that their values can be applied when the workflow is run.
+[Defining values for environment variables](./prep-riboviz-run-nextflow.md#defining-values-for-environment-variables) in [Running the RiboViz Nextflow workflow](./prep-riboviz-run-nextflow.md) describes how to define values for these environment variables so that their values can be applied when the workflow is run.

 **Note:** If a configuration file contains environment variable tokens then you **must** provide values for these when running the workflow.